Lixhr/Greffe/README.md

 > [!WARNING]
+> Greffe modifies the binary and may break IDA xrefs or labels.
-> Ensure your project is saved before applying patches.
+> Make sure to back up your project before using it.

 ---

 ## Constraints

-**Executable spare reguib** - trampolines are injected into patch regions that must be executable at runtime.
+**Executable spare regions** - trampolines are injected into patch regions that must be executable at runtime.

 **No libc, no OS** - handlers are compiled with `-nostdlib -fno-pic`.
 Any helper must be self-contained or call into existing firmware code (mind the calling convention).

-**Non-PIE only** - Greffe does not support position-independent binaries; frida must have a known runtime address to generate relocations
+**Non-PIE only** - Greffe does not support position-independent binaries; Frida must have a known runtime address to generate relocations

 > [!NOTE]
-> A future improvement would be to embed frida in the generated stubs and generate relocations dynamically.
+> A future improvement would be to embed Frida in the patched binary, and generate relocations dynamically.

 ---